 What they do is take you for a pony ride in the forest.
 Since they are from that area, they know it pretty well and will be able to show you a few other pretty sights.

 This is what we did on our first trip.
 We hired a pony owner and he took us to the river through the forest.
 We actually felt like we were exploring the area.
 While coming back, we took the normal path through the meadow.

 Below are a few pictures of what we saw on our brief trek in the forest.

-Nilnag is a high-altitude lake nestled amidst a dense pine forest and a little further ahead of the Doodh Ganga river.
-Trekking here from Yousmarg and back will take about 3 hours easily so please plan accordingly.
+Nilnag is a high-altitude lake nestled amidst a dense pine forest and a little further ahead of the Doodh Ganga River.
+Trekking here from Yousmarg and back will take about 3 hours so please plan accordingly.

 It is a very beautiful lake and I would highly recommend visiting here.
 It can easily be done on a day’s trip from Srinagar, you just need to start early from the city.